Rev Theory: Light It Up and breakthrough (2007–2009)

 In 2007, the band toured with Hinder again, as well as with Papa Roach and Buckcherry.
 Later in 2007, the band signed a major label deal with Interscope Records and began writing their second album Light It Up.
 During this time the band shortened their official name to Rev Theory.
 They began to substantially build their fan base when World Wrestling Entertainment started using their music for pay-per-view events; initially with "Light It Up", which was the official theme music for WrestleMania XXIV, followed immediately with the use of "Hell Yeah" as the official theme for One Night Stand (2008), which took place in June.
 Former WWE wrestler Ashley Massaro appeared in the official "Hell Yeah" music video.
 Also in 2008, Rich Luzzi provided vocals for the song "Voices", the entrance theme of WWE wrestler Randy Orton.
 The song is also the title track on Voices: WWE The Music, Vol. 9 album.
+On May 25, 2023, Rev Theory released an updated version of "Voices" via Bandcamp.
+The track was released a month later to all platforms on June 30, 2023.
 "Hell Yeah" was featured in the video game Madden NFL 09, and it was the goal song for the NHL's Winnipeg Jets.

 That same year, Interscope, Geffen, A&M Records and Microsoft partnered together to premiere the band's new music video exclusively on the Xbox LIVE Video Store.
 This made Rev Theory's single "Hell Yeah" the first ever video premiere on Xbox LIVE.

 Rev Theory spent the end of 2008 opening for Hinder and Trapt on the Jägermeister Music Tour.
 The single "Light It Up" was included as part of the "hard rock package" as downloadable content in Guitar Hero: World Tour for the Xbox 360, PlayStation 3 and Wii versions of the game.

 In January 2009, Rev Theory began touring with Theory of a Deadman and Ten Second Epic, and in May toured with Buckcherry, Avenged Sevenfold, and Papa Roach.
 Rev Theory then toured as part of Crüe Fest 2 before touring throughout the fall of 2009 with such bands as Seether and Breaking Benjamin.

 In October 2009, Rev Theory began touring with Lynyrd Skynyrd.
 Rev Theory's song "Hell Yeah" was played during the opening and closing credits of the Spike TV college show Blue Mountain State.